servicetick/mobile-sdk-android/README.md

 * Adding multiple surveys with multiple pages / questions to your app
 * Surveys are downloaded and updated periodically
-* Responses are submitting to ServiceTick Importer when a Internet connection is available or queued until such time
+* Responses are submitting to ServiceTick Importer when an Internet connection is available or queued until such time
 * Launching the surveys in a new Activity or Fragment
 * Receiving callbacks from the Survey as the users completes them
   * Page changing